 I was neither mugged nor struck by lightning.

 My second travel year began shakily.
-Reeling from the end of an important relationship, I emptied out my beloved apartment, said goodbye to everyone I loved, and flew halfway across the planet on another solo trip.
-But I really didn’t feel like tackling the world by myself.
+Reeling from the end of an important relationship, I emptied out my place, said goodbye to everyone I loved, and flew halfway across the planet on another solo trip.
+I'd done it before, but I really didn’t feel like tackling the world by myself.
 I was in full self-doubt mode.

-Fully aware that most backpackers would be nearly half my age, I jumped into it head first.
+Feeling fragile, and fully aware that most backpackers would be half my age, I jumped into it head first.
 I simply don't know how else to do things.

 My attempts at dissecting that original question, and at describing what globetrotting is really like for me, gave birth to Lotzacurls Around The World.